 Mitral valve prolapse

-- fast heartbeat and breathing
+- difficulty breathing

 - chest pain

-- high blood pressure and cholesterol
+- high blood pressure

 - overweight and obesity

-- family history
+- a family history of heart disease

 - a history of preeclampsia during pregnancy